Charter Boat Fees and Taxes

 Sergio Beszonoff: “I still think this is ridiculous.”

-Sergio is going to pay to appeal because he feels it’s like he was set up.
+Sergio is going to appeal because he feels it’s like he was set up.
 He paid to dock at the city-owned marina, and then got fined for docking at the city-owned marina.

 Sergio Beszonoff: “I don’t understand.
-There is something dishonest or unethical on that.”
+There is something dishonest or at least unethical on that.”

-Sergio will argue at his appeal he had no idea he needed a license to pick up passengers and the marina that took his docking fee or the Code Enforcement officer that fined him $1,250 dollars should have warned him.
+Sergio will argue at his appeal he had no idea he needed a license to pick up passengers, and the marina that took his docking fee or the Code Enforcement officer should have warned him before slamming him with $1,250 in fines.
 We will be at the hearing to see what the magistrate decides.

 A salty problem left you drifting?
 Ready to dock it with someone?
 Lift anchor and charter it with us.

-We don’t need a license to help, but hopefully, we can help you sail away.
+We don’t need a license to help, but hopefully we can leave you sailing away.

 CONTACT HELP ME HOWARD: